quinscape/babel-plugin-track-usage/README.md

 The "debug" plugin option causes the extraction process to log debugging information if set to true.

+the "sourceRoot" plugin option allows to have all relative module paths relative to that dir

+The source root option cannot start with "./" but will lead to all local modules having a "./" prefix to umambiguously distinguish them from NPM dependency modules which are listed as requires but are not analyzed themselves.

 Access Usage Data
 -----------------